tektoncd/dashboard/DEVELOPMENT.md

 ```
   annotations:
     tekton-dashboard-endpoints: <path of the extension at the proxy>
-    tekton-dashboard-display-name: <display name of the extension>
+    tekton-dashboard-display-name: <display name of the extension>  (optional)
-    tekton-dashboard-bundle-location: <ui bundle location of the extension>
+    tekton-dashboard-bundle-location: <ui bundle location of the extension>  (optional)
   labels:
     tekton-dashboard-extension: "true"
 ```